Category: CPAP Masks

 Those who suffer from obstructive sleep apnea (OSA) have difficulty breathing for brief periods while they sleep as a result of their airways being obstructed or collapsing.
-After a sleep apnea test, doctors will often recommend using a CPAP Mask to treat the issue.
+After a sleep apnea test, doctors will often recommend using CPAP Masks to treat the issue.
 The gadgets assist normalise breathing by delivering pressured air.
 Too little or too much pressure can have unfavorable consequences on CPAP therapy, so getting it just right is essential.

 We’ll go over the several variables that go into establishing a comfortable CPAP pressure level.
 We’ll point out warning indicators that should prompt you to visit your doctor and request a blood pressure adjustment.
 Only a medical specialist should adjust the pressure settings.

 Adjusting Your CPAP’s Pressure

 A CPAP Machine’s output pressure is expressed in centimeters of water pressure (cm H2O).
 Device-specific, the typical pressure range for CPAP devices is between 4 and 20 cm H2O.
 Though uncommon, there are devices that can pump up to 30 cm H2O.
 People with OSA typically have a pressure setting1 of around 10 cm H2O.